pocke/arpry/README.md

 # For postgresql
 $ arpry --adapter postgresql --host localhost --user YOUR_USER_NAME --password YOUR_PASSWORD --database YOUR_DB_NAME

+# Probably it works with other RDBMS such as MySQL.
 ```

 See `arpry --help` for more information of command line options.